eacooper/real-vs-AI-video/README.md

 is_correct_numeric:	Numeric version of correctness used for analysis: `1.0` for correct and `0.0` for incorrect

-Participant age carried over from `Demo 2`
+age: Participant age in years

-gender:	Participant gender carried over from `Demo 3`
+gender:	Participant gender

-device_type:	Participant device type carried over from `Demo 4 `
+device_type: Participant device type

 is_mobile:	Boolean indicator derived from `device_type` for whether the device was mobile